WCRSyyc/door-lock-test/README.md

 # door-lock-test
-Test / sample code control a lock from a car door using an arduino (adafruit) motor shield.
+Test / sample code to control a lock from a car door using an arduino (adafruit) motor shield.

-The future intent, is to use the door lock to control drum sticks for a snare (or other) drum.
+Once testing is done, the door lock is used to control drum sticks for a snare (or other) drum.
+See the [drumEcho](https://github.com/WCRSyyc/drumEcho) and [drummerduino](https://github.com/WCRSyyc/drummerduino) repositories.